e11bio/volara/docs/source/tutorial.rst

   imshow(affs_array[:, 30])

-Now we get to using volara.
-Our goal will be to take the "model predictions" i.e. the affinities, and generate something like the ground truth segmentation.
+Now we get to using `volara`.
+Our goal will be to take the "model predictions", i.e., the affinities, and generate something like the ground truth segmentation.
 `volara` allows us to do this in a blockwise way which becomes necessary as soon as you leave the realm of toy data.

-First we need to generate supervoxels from the affinities.
-This can be done by running watershed within each chunk we process.
+First, we need to generate supervoxels from the affinities.
+This can be done by running a watershed within each chunk we process.

 .. jupyter-execute::